Skip to content

 After signing in, the CLI automatically saves your credentials.
 You're ready to deploy!

-5. Copy the key (it starts with af_...)
+3. Copy the token (it starts with pat_...)

 bash

-# Set API key as environment variable
+# Set environment variables

-export AF_API_KEY=af_your_key_here
+export AF_TOKEN=pat_your_token_here

 # Or add to your .bashrc/.zshrc for persistence

-echo 'export AF_API_KEY=af_your_key_here' >> ~/.bashrc
+echo 'export AF_TOKEN=pat_your_token_here' >> ~/.bashrc

 typescript

-import { AlternateFuturesSdk } from '@alternatefutures/sdk';
+import { AlternateFuturesSdk, PersonalAccessTokenService } from '@alternatefutures/sdk/node';

-// Initialize with API key
+// Initialize with personal access token

 const af = new AlternateFuturesSdk({